internavenue/dockerfiles/README.md

 # docker-centos-base

-A Dockerfile that produces a CentOS-based Docker base image.
+A Dockerfile that produces a Vagrant-ready, CentOS-based Docker base image.

 ## Included packages (and their dependencies)